 Such crimes include, but are not limited to:

-1) Clery Act crimes that are reported to any campus security authority or the local police;
+1) Clery Act crimes that are reported to any campus security authority or the local police; or

 2) The University determines that the incident represents an on-going threat to the campus community.

 Additionally, BUDPS may, in some circumstances, issue Timely Warnings when there is a pattern of crimes against persons or property.
 At Baylor University, the Chief of University Police will generally make the determination, in consultation with other University officials, if a Timely Warning is required.
-However, in emergency situations, any police supervisor may authorize a Timely Warning.
-For incidents involving off-campus crimes, the University may issue an Off-Campus Crime Alert if the crime occurred in a location used and frequented by the University population.

 Anyone with information warranting a timely warning or emergency response notification for the Baylor University campuses may reference the list below for guidance of who to call.